 Because of all this, the “set it and forget it” style of using AV software can often make one more susceptible to infection by the right malware.
 If you become complacent, assuming that your AV software will protect you against all threats, it is unlikely that you will be as cautious as you should be, and something will eventually slip past your AV software.
 This is not just a theoretical concern, it has been documented to actually happen.
 I have personally seen reports from people with AV software who nonetheless got infected with something.

 In addition, the vast majority of AV software will cause some kind of negative effect.
 These effects can include, but are not limited to:

 - False positives

 - Damage to the system, apps or even user data

 At this time, Mac OS X protects against all known Mac malware, in some way or another.
-It will not catch brand new malware, but neither will AV software.
-Thus, if you use anti-virus software, you’re trading a lot of potential problems for very little gain.
+It will not catch brand new malware, but neither will most AV software.
+Thus, if you use bad anti-virus software, you could be trading a lot of potential problems for very little gain.
 However, there are some cases where AV software may be warranted.
 For example: